Measurement of the Triple Higgs Coupling at a HE-LHC: Validation with ATLAS Study

 The most significant differences between the two columns in \tref{validation} are in the $t\bar{t}h(\gamma\gamma)$, $ggF(\gamma\gamma)$, and $t\bar{t}\gamma$ backgrounds.
 As discussed above, the $t\bar{t}\gamma$ backgrounds in our study were not required to have a lepton, which likely explains the discrepancy.
 The $ggF$ backgrounds were also simulated differently in the two studies, which may explain in part the difference in the two projections.
 Finally, the $t\bar{t}h$ background in our sample is slightly higher, which is likely due to the presence of jets containing muons that were errantly vetoed in the ATLAS study.
 This is in fact a general trend, as nearly all of our signal and background estimates are somewhat higher on average than those in the ATLAS study, but agree with the estimates of~\cite{Chang:2018uwu}, which used the same cuts.

-With the caveats discussed above, the results shown in \tsref{atlas_cutflow}{validation} indicate that our Monte Carlo setup interfaced with \Delphes\ accurately describes a detector performance similar to the expectations at HL-LHC.
-We take this as confirmation that our setup can also give a reasonable projection to the $27\tev$ HE-LHC, with the HL-LHC performance as a useful benchmark
+With the discussed above, the results in \tsref{atlas_cutflow}{validation} indicate that our \Delphes\ setup accurately describes a detector performance similar to the expectations at HL-LHC.
+We take this as confirmation that our setup also gives a reasonable projection to the $27\tev$ HE-LHC, with the HL-LHC performance as a useful benchmark